- Program Director, Pediatric Interstitial Lung Disease, UH Cleveland Medical Center

-Daniel Craven, MD, is a specialist in pediatric pulmonary (lung) diseases in the Division of Pediatric Pulmonology, Allergy, Immunology and Sleep Medicine, medical director of respiratory therapy, clinical director of the Technology Dependent Center, and co-director of the Children’s Asthma Center at University Hospitals Rainbow Babies & Children’s Hospital.
+Daniel Craven, MD, is a specialist and clinical educator in pediatric pulmonary (lung) diseases in the Division of Pediatric Pulmonology, Allergy, Immunology and Sleep Medicine, medical director of respiratory therapy, clinical director of the Technology Dependent Center, and co-director of the Children’s Asthma Center at University Hospitals Rainbow Babies & Children’s Hospital.
 He sees patients at UH Landerbrook, UH Medina and UH Westlake health centers.

 Dr. Craven is board certified in pediatric pulmonology.
 His special interests include pediatric asthma, bronchiectasis, mechanical ventilation in children, vocal cord dysfunction, respiratory complications of sickle cell anemia, respiratory complications of Down syndrome, diffuse parenchymal lung disease, and rare lung disease.
 He was appointed to the UH Rainbow Babies & Children’s Hospital medical staff in 1996 and was appointed as faculty in 2000.

 Dr. Craven is a graduate of Duke University, Durham, N.C., graduating cum laude with a bachelor’s degree in psychology.
 He earned his medical degree from Case Western Reserve University School of Medicine and served his residency and chief residency in pediatrics and a fellowship in pediatric pulmonology at UH Rainbow Babies & Children’s Hospital.

 Dr. Craven has authored or coauthored scientific papers in pediatric and pulmonary medicine journals and has been an invited presenter at The American Thoracic Society International Conference as well as at local medical symposia and Grand Rounds, speaking on pediatric asthma and a wide spectrum of pediatric pulmonary disorders.